 There cannot be enough emphasis made on how important a kid’s mental health is.
 Because mental health is not an issue that only ‘adults’ or older people deal with.
 Children’s mental health and all the lasting effects they have are dangerous, in every sense of the word.
 The incidents of childhood, the things they went through during that time or are going through, always leave a lasting imprint on the subconscious.
 Issues like anxiety disorder, ADHD, eating disorders, schizophrenia, and so many more can be found in more than around 10% of kids and children (5-16 years of age).
 The sad thing is there are enough or rather too little narratives which openly talk about .
 As a result, more than 70% of those with mental disorders don’t receive proper diagnosis or treatment.

-So many of these children battle with life, with people around them, and with themselves – just because they are scared or they just don’t know if something or what is happening with them.
+So many of these children battle with life, with people around them, and with themselves.
+Just because they are scared or they just don’t know if something or what is happening with them.
 And no one else understands or perceives that either.
 And before we go further, I would like to make it a point that nothing, absolutely nothing is wrong with these kids.
 That said, it doesn’t mean that they do not need any treatment or diagnosis or proper looking after.
-So to understand how we go about understanding these issues, let us first look at what are the actual causes for these.
+So to understand how we go about understanding these issues, let us first look at what are the actual causes.

 What causes mental health issues in children?

-Then there are environmental and physical factors that affect a child’s growth mental growth or any other disorder he/she develops or is born with.
+There are environmental, physical factors affect a child’s mental growth or any other disorder he/she develops or is born with.